Veteran diabetes is more common than you think.

 The VA includes Type 2 diabetes from herbicides on its approved list for Veteran benefits.
 In order to qualify, make sure you have a couple of things in place.

 - Gather evidence linking service records to herbicide exposure

-There are a couple things that one can do to prevent diabetes.
+There are a couple of things that one can do to prevent diabetes.
 Exercising and keeping your weight within normal ranges.
-Reducing the amount of carbohydrates consumed and spreading out the time you eat helps.
-As well as lowering the amount of high fat and processed foods eaten.
+Reducing the number of carbohydrates consumed and spreading out the time you eat helps.
+As well as lowering the amount of high-fat and processed foods eaten.

 About VA Claims Insider

 VA Claims Insider is an education-based coaching/consulting company.
 We’re here for disabled veterans exploring eligibility for increased VA disability benefits and who wish to learn more about that process.
 We also connect veterans with independent medical professionals in our referral network for medical examinations, disability evaluations, and credible independent medical opinions and nexus statements (medical nexus letters) for a wide range of disability conditions.